1922 Oorang Indians season: Background

 The team's name, Oorang Indians, is the object of some confusion.
 The name was adopted due to the sponsorship of the team by Walter Lingo, proprietor of Oorang Kennels of La Rue, Ohio.
 Lingo was a dog breeder and sportsman, specializing in the perfection of champion Airedale Terriers.
 Lingo was attracted to the fellowship of some of the leading celebrities of his era, including baseball players Ty Cobb and Tris Speaker, athletic legend Jim Thorpe, boxer Jack Dempsey, and actor Gary Cooper — all of whom he was known to hunt with, together with his dogs.

 In June 1922, Lingo purchased a franchise in the fledgling National Football League for $100.
 Lingo acted as the team's business manager and tapped his friend Jim Thorpe to organize, recruit, and star on the team.
 Together the two perfected the idea of establishing an all-Native American team and touring the squad almost exclusively — generating publicity for Lingo's kennels while covering expenses through collection of appearance guarantees.

-Spending so much time on the road and placing tight demographic limits on team membership make it difficult to field a competitive team, however, the presence of the still-formidable 35-year old Thorpe notwithstanding.
+Spending so much time on the road and placing tight demographic limits on team membership makes it difficult to field a competitive team.
+However, the presence of Thorpe notwithstanding.
 Oorang battled to a record of 3 wins and 6 losses in 1922, playing just one game at home in Marion.
-Their second season, 1923, would prove even worse and would be their last in the NFL as the novelty of an increasingly uncompetitive All-Indian team wore thin.
+Their second season, 1923, would prove even worse and would be their last in the NFL.